MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_X509.md

     <img src=".//media/image93d.png" style="width:4.0in;height:1.25in" alt="A screenshot of a cell phone Description automatically generated" />

 8. Click on the `Properties` tab.
-This view allows you to change the state of the Yellow LED and update the telemetry reporting interval since these are properties that have been defined as writable by the cloud.
+This view allows you to change the state of the Yellow LED (WFI32-IoT board only) and update the telemetry reporting interval since these are properties that have been defined as writable by the cloud.
 The remaining LEDs are used as status indicators so they are not writable from the cloud.
 Feel free to change the Yellow LED's state between On, Off, and Blinking and visually confirm if the Yellow LED physically changes its state.
 Change the telemetry interval and verify if the telemetry is being updated more or less frequently based on your selection.
 For any property changes to actually take effect, the `Save` icon must be clicked after making your selections

     <img src=".//media/image94.png" style="width:5.0in;height:4.18982in" alt="A screenshot of a cell phone Description automatically generated" />

-## Configure the Dashboard for Data Visualization
+## Configure the Dashboard for Data Visualization (WFI32-IoT Only)

 1. Navigate to the left-hand vertical toolbar and click on the `Dashboards` icon